<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Healthcare Provider Update: Healthcare Provider for loanDepot LoanDepot's health insurance provider is currently Anthem Blue Cross.
 Anthem has been noted for offering a range of healthcare plans, including individual and family plans that cater to loanDepot employees, ensuring access to a wide network of healthcare services.
 Potential Healthcare Cost Increases in 2026 In 2026, health insurance premiums for Affordable Care Act (ACA) marketplace plans are expected to surge dramatically, with some states facing hikes exceeding 60%.
 This alarming trend is driven primarily by escalating medical care costs and the potential expiration of enhanced federal premium subsidies, which could see more than 22 million enrollees facing out-of-pocket premium increases of over 75%.
 As major insurers like UnitedHealthcare and Anthem announce aggressive rate hikes, many consumers may find themselves priced out of affordable healthcare options.
 Click here to learn more

-How loanDepot employees can benefit from the extended federal student loan payment pause: This paper aims to provide a framework for loanDepot employees to determine how this temporary relief can most benefit their financial situation,' suggests Tyson Mavar, a representative from The Retirement Group, a division of Wealth Enhancement Group.
+How loanDepot employees can navigate federal student loan repayment: This article provides a framework for loanDepot employees to understand the current federal student loan landscape and make the most of available repayment options and employer benefits, suggests Tyson Mavar, a representative from The Retirement Group, a division of Wealth Enhancement Group.

 In this article, we will cover:

-The effects on the financial domain for loanDepot employees: How the payment pause affects both personal and Parent PLUS Loans, important for financial planning especially for those nearing retirement.
+The effects on loanDepot employees: How the current repayment environment affects both personal and Parent PLUS Loans.

 Articles you may find interesting: